sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 ## Key Features

 - **Flexible Migration Options**
   Supports both online and offline migrations to suit your business requirements.
 It can either use `mongodump` and `mongorestore` for data movement or employ the MongoDB driver to read data from the source and write it to the target.
+If you are migrating an on-premises MongoDB VM, consider using the [On-Premise Deployment](#deploy-mongomigrationwebapp-on-a-onpremise-windows-server) to install the app locally and transfer data to Azure.
+This eliminates the need to set up an Azure VPN.

 - **User-Friendly Interface**
   No steep learning curve—simply provide your connection strings and specify the collections to migrate.